zbee/xivrp-formatter/readme.md

 - Combine messages that are continued, with various detections for this.
 - Embed images depending on when they were taken during the session.
 - Find gaps in sessions that spanned multiple sittings and remove them, for real writing lengths.
+- Great for reading on desktop or mobile.

 <details><summary style="cursor:pointer"><h3 style="display:inline">Planned Features</h3></summary>